csteinmetz1/auxCord/README.md

 * Add tags for SEO
 * Add logic to exclude data from playlists named 'auxCord'
 * Extend data collection to recieve more than 50 playlists
 * Extend data collection to reviece more than 50 tracks per playlist
+* Fix socket.io socket management

 ### Won Best Cloud Based Hack at CUhackit 2018